-Each year we recruit a number of students who are interested in becoming part of our Student Trainer team.
-These students are from all disciplines and year groups, backgrounds and nationalities.
+Each year we recruit a small number of students, from all disciplines and year groups, backgrounds and nationalities, who are interested in becoming part of our Student Trainer team.

-If you are successfully chosen to join our team, we give you an intensive two day "Train the Trainer" experience where you will be guided through the process of becoming an articulate, thoughtful, well researched, presentable and successful trainer.
+If you are successfully chosen, we give you an intensive two day "Train the Trainer" experience, delivered by Dr Margarida Dolan, an international consultant.
+She will guide you through the process of becoming an articulate, well researched, presentable and successful trainer.

 Student Trainers 2018/19